List of Guy's Grocery Games episodes: Season 4 (2015)

 The shopping spree format was tweaked with contestants no longer being able to pick and choose which item on the list to grab.
 Starting in aisle 1 and ending at aisle 10, they had 2 minutes to find 10 items, winning $2,000 for every item they got into their cart.
-If they couldn't find an item, they were allowed to skip it and move on to the next aisle.
+If they could not find an item, they were allowed to skip it and move on to the next aisle.